sacha-l/hardhat-polkadot-example/README.md

 2) Time is returned in milliseconds in Polkadot.
 See the ignition module `Lock.ts`.

+3) [Create a substrate account using subkey](https://support.polkadot.network/support/solutions/articles/65000180519-how-to-create-an-account-in-subkey) (if you don't have one already):

-3) Commands to start a fresh project:
+4) Commands to start a fresh project:

 ```bash
 mkdir hardhat-example